 Irvine Regional Park

-This The 477-acre park contains some of the oldest coast live oaks in Orange County, and the preservation of those trees is what led to the major renovations that the park has undergone.
+The 477-acre park contains some of the oldest coast live oaks in Orange County, and the preservation of those trees is what led to the major renovations that the park has undergone.
 Activities include paddle boats, train ride, Orange County Zoo, hiking and picnicking.

 Tucked away neatly under coast live oak and sycamore trees in Trabuco and Live Oak Canyons, O’Neill Regional Park serves both as a day use picnic area as well as an overnight camping facility.
 O’Neill park has many seasonal activities, but the main draw is the picnic and campground facilities, as well as an equestrian campground.